aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 * Pending Nakh: PendingNakh
 * Sent Nakh: Nakh

-A normalized pair state can be used to block invalid future actions after Match, Unmatch, or Block.
+A normalized pair state can be used to prevent invalid future actions after Match or Unmatch.

 ### Match notification